webhasan/gtm-iframe-form-submit/README.md

 # Tracking Iframe Form Interactions and Form Submissions with Google Tag Manager

-If you lack access to the iframe source site, it is quite impossible to tracking iframe form submit with Google Tag Manager.
+If you lack access to the iframe source site, it is quite impossible to track iframe form submit event with Google Tag Manager.
 However, a solution to this problem is available through the following code snippet.

 ## How to Implement